 Basic Rolled Shortbread Cookies Recipe

-Basic Rolled Shortbread Cookies Recipe Image
+Basic Rolled Shortbread Cookies Image

-With their rich buttery flavor and tender texture, you'll find yourself coming back to this tasty cookie recipe over and over again.
+With their rich buttery flavor and tender texture, you'll find yourself coming back to this tasty shortbread cookie recipe over and over again.

 Which results in its classic crumbly texture.

-With this rolled cookie version, a couple of tweaks are made to the classic traditional shortbread dough to make it more suitable for rolling ... while still maintaining the rich, buttery shortbread flavor that's so loved.
+With this rolled shortbread cookie version, a couple of tweaks are made to the classic traditional shortbread dough to make it more suitable for rolling -- while still maintaining the rich, buttery shortbread flavor that's so loved.
 (And if you like even more rich buttery flavor, check out our basic rolled butter cookies recipe.)

+This basic rolled shortbread dough still relies on the traditional combination of sugar, butter, and flour with just a touch a salt.
 And while it sticks to the traditional lack of egg, it does include a small bit of milk to bring the dough together into a rollable consistency.

 The dough also contains just a tiny bit of baking powder to give the cookies a tiny bit of lift.
 And then a tiny hint of vanilla extract for added flavor deliciousness.